ruggeri/tech-notes/math/algebra.md

 Note to self: matrix multiplication involves `O(n**3)` time.

-Another common way to apply a matrix to a vector is this: take the dot product of each row in the matrix with the vector. **TODO**: what is the intuition behind this?
+Another common way to apply a matrix to a vector is this: take the dot product of each row in the matrix with the vector.
+What is the intuition behind this?
+I suppose you could say this: the row is vector which is "most" transformed to the `i`th basis vector.
+This is because you can treat a single row in the matrix as a linear functional, and the gradient defines the direction of steepest ascent.

 **Inverting A Matrix**